FahmidaKhalid/IIoT_IDS_Project/README.md

 ## Limitations

-- Hyperparameter tuning was kept limited to ensure fair comparison across models.
+- Hyperparameter tuning was intentionally limited to ensure fair comparison across models.
+As a result, some models (especially neural networks) may not have reached their optimal performance.
-- Results are dependent on the selected datasets and may vary with other IIoT environments.
+- The results are dependent on the selected datasets (TON-IoT and UNSW-NB15) and may vary when applied to other real-world IIoT environments.
+- The experiments were conducted in an offline setting, which does not fully reflect real-time intrusion detection scenarios.
 - Deep learning models were not extensively optimized due to computational constraints.

-Future work can explore advanced tuning and additional datasets for further validation.
+Future work can address these limitations by incorporating real-time systems, advanced model tuning, and additional datasets.

 ---